pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 ```

 ### Creating a Certificate
 After installing certbot, we need to then generate a certificate.
-There are a couple ways to do that, but the easiest is to use the webserver-specific certbot plugin you just installed.
+There are a couple ways to do that, but the easiest
+is to use the webserver-specific certbot plugin you just installed.

 Then, in the command below, you should replace `example.com` with the domain you would like to generate a certificate
 for.
 If you have multiple domains you would like certificates for, simply add more `-d anotherdomain.com` flags to the
 command.
 You can also look into generating a wildcard certificate but that is not covered in this tutorial.

-Once you've generated the certificate you should start NGINX or Apache again to have the certificates applied (assuming
+Since we are using certbot's NGINX/Apache plugin, you wont need to restart your webserver to have the certificate
-that you've already configured the webservers to use SSL).
+applied (assuming that you've already configured the webservers to use SSL).

 ``` bash
 # Nginx